 I want to be perfectly clear: I believe in science.

-President Trump has moved us ever-further from the international community by withdrawing from the Paris Accords.
+America is great when it accepts and shoulders the responsibilities that come with being the leader of the free world.
+Unfortunately, President Trump and many of his nationalist advisors seem determined to wrap us in our own cocoon.
+By withdrawing from the Paris Accords, the President has moved us further from the international community.
 I know that we can provide economic prosperity to our citizens AND be a beacon of democracy and human rights for the world.
-Mr. Trump rejected both.

 State and local government spending on jails and prisons has risen at more than three times the spending on education in the last two and a half decades.
 We can do better.
 We must do better.

 More spending on education could result in less spending on prisons.

 While I sought harsh punishments for violent offenders as U.S. attorney, not all cases require severe sentences.
 My hands were tied by mandatory minimum sentences during my time with the Justice Department.
 Judges and prosecutors should be given flexibility and be empowered to decide the fate of those before them in the justice system.